 Neurologists deal with common conditions such as stroke, epilepsy, multiple sclerosis and Parkinson’s disease.
 Neurology training will provide you with a strong diagnostic skill set, as well as capabilities in the rapidly expanding management landscape of the wide range of neurological conditions.
-Neurology training also offers ample opportunities to develop academic skills and career paths.
+Neurology is a dual training programme, and on successful completion, you will also accredit in Internal Medicine.
+The Thames Valley Neurology training programme also offers ample opportunities to develop academic skills and career paths.

 John Radcliffe Hospital

 The West Wing of the John Radcliffe Hospital opened in 2007 and houses the neuroscience disciplines of Neurology, Neurophysiology, Neurosurgery, Neuroradiology, Neuropathology, Neuropsychology and Neurocritical Care.
-The Rehabilitation Service is at the Nuffield Orthopaedic Centre in Oxford.
+The Rehabilitation Service is at the Oxford Centre for Enablement, Nuffield Orthopaedic Centre, Oxford.

-The Regional Neurological Service at the JRH comprises NHS consultants (predominantly Oxford or District Hospital based) and the University Department of Clinical Neurology.
+The regional neurological service at the John Radcliffe comprises NHS consultants (predominantly Oxford or District Hospital based) and the Oxford University Department of Clinical Neurology.
 These departments are closely integrated.
 The service encompasses a wide range of sub-specialities including cerebrovascular disease, dementia, headache, movement disorders (including a joint movement disorder surgery team), epilepsy (including a joint epilepsy surgery team), peripheral neuropathy, myasthenia gravis, muscle diseases, and multiple sclerosis.
 The service includes nationally commissioned (NSCAG) services for congenital myasthenia, neurofibromatosis II and neuromyelitis optica.
 Within the Department there are currently 18 beds, including two video-telemetry beds, with a further 12 being available on a day-case basis.

-There is extensive neuroscience research activity within the NHS and University Department and this includes functional MRI, a neuroscience group investigating ion-channel immunology and molecular genetics, neuropathological research, a stroke group, a collaborative muscle group, MS and epilepsy research and a major established Parkinson’s disease research program.
-Additionally many interactions exist between other university department and clinical groups within and outside Oxford.
+There is extensive neuroscience research activity within the NHS and University Department, that includes functional MRI, a neuroscience group investigating ion-channel immunology and molecular genetics, neuropathological research, a stroke group, a collaborative muscle group, MS trials and research, epilepsy research and a major established Parkinson’s disease research program.
+Additionally, many interactions exist between other university department and clinical groups within and outside Oxford.

-Most (but not all) Oxford program trainees will rotate through the NHNN spending 6 -12 months working with two or three of the subspecialty teams.
-The trainee works Mon-Fri in London and is part of the neurology registrar on-call rota at the NHNN.
+Most (but not all) Oxford program trainees will rotate through the NHNN spending 6 months working with two or three of the subspecialty teams.
+The trainee works Mon-Fri in London and is part of the neurology registrar on-call rota at UCLH.

 Northampton General Hospital

 Northampton General Hospital NHS Trust is a large (750 beds) district hospital providing a full range of acute services.
 The registrar programme at NGH runs from Monday to Thursday and is designed to be flexible and to meet the needs of the trainee.
+Fridays are based at the John Radcliffe Hospital.
 Fixed sessions include one new and one follow up neurology clinic a week, regular ward referrals, a medical student teaching session and a weekly grand round (neurology is on the case presentation/image of the week rota).
-Neurophysiology training is flexible and can be extensive if required (There is a consultant clinical neurophysiologists and 3 qualified technicians).
+Neurophysiology training is flexible and can be extensive if required (there is a consultant clinical neurophysiologist and 3 qualified technicians).
 Other flexible experience includes excellent stroke facilities run through the stroke physicians (including thrombolysis), neurorehabilitation, botox clinics, first fit clinics, and headache clinics.

 The Royal Berkshire Hospital (650 beds) serves people across the West of Berkshire and South Oxfordshire with a population of about 550,000.

-The neurology specialty trainee works Mon-Thur in Reading; they takes part in a neurorehabilitation and general neurology clinics each week.
+The neurology specialty trainee works Monday – Thursday in Reading; they take part in a neurorehabilitation and general neurology clinics each week.
 They work with the consultants to provide a liaison neurology service and in particular rapid neurological opinions for patients admitted to the Clinical Decision Unit.
 They are part of the thrombolysis team and work with the stroke specialty trainee on the stroke unit.